 The secret is quite simple here, you should have your elbows as close to your body as possible.
 As for the hand placement, it should go about 6-12 inches behind your hip.
 This can only be possible if these parts work in tandem.

 The most common mistake I observe is people that are running, they move their torso too much.
-It’s simply because they did not have great speed coaching.
+It’s simply because they did not have great speed coaching, try this great article on strength training.
 Arm problems are more common for people who are just starting off.

 6. Hamstring Strength